 Right then I decided that perhaps it would be best to spend some time with people tomorrow and spend less time talking to cows.

-Or in other countries?
-We’d love to hear from you.
 Feel free to share them in the comments below.